albertandrejev/prepare-node/README.md

 ## Initial configuration

 Before you will start using this software it is required to provide initial configuration to the roles.
-First of all you will need to copy content of the `.sample` files in the `host_vars` and `groups_vars` directories to the appropriate names without extensions.
+First of all you will need to copy content of the `.sample` files in the project root (`inventory.sample`), `host_vars` and `groups_vars` directories to the appropriate names without extensions.
 In most cases it is enough to set variables in the `group_vars/all` and in `group_vars/network` as well as in the `host_vars/<node IP address or domain name>` (see samples).

 ## Keys special directory